ANUcybernetics/imaginative-restoration/README.md

-# Storytellers
+# Imaginative Restoration: Re-wilding Division

-Storytellers is an immersive and interactive experience in which participants are invited into a futuristic world where fragments of film and salvaged film artifacts from decades gone by are used as a canvas to imagine a brighter future through the lens of 'rewilding'.
+_Imaginative Restoration: Re-wilding Division_ is an immersive and interactive experience in which participants are invited into a futuristic world where fragments of film and salvaged film artifacts from decades gone by are used as a canvas to imagine a brighter future through the lens of 'rewilding'.

 These rescued film materials are kept in underground grottos acting as archival spaces which also protect them from the increasingly inhospitable land above ground.
-Participants of this experience will embody the persona of a 'storyteller' who specifically works in the _Imaginative Restoration: Rewilding Division_.
+Participants of this experience will embody the persona of a _storyteller_ who specifically works in the division.
 These storytellers are those who have specifically evolved to live in these darkened spaces and imaginatively restore damaged film, with a particular focus on the Australian flora and fauna they can dream up and imagine.

 ## Repo structure

-This repo contains the software for the _Storytellers_ installation at the NFSA [Fantastic Futures](https://www.nfsa.gov.au/fantastic-futures-conference-canberra-2024) conference in October 2024.
+This repo contains the software for the above-described installation at the NFSA [Fantastic Futures](https://www.nfsa.gov.au/fantastic-futures-conference-canberra-2024) conference in October 2024.
 Code in this repo by [@benswift](https://github.com/benswift), but others have contributed sother